 - Add the egg, egg yolk and vanilla extract and beat on medium-high until combined, for about 1 minute.
 Scrape down the sides of the bowl.

-- Combine flour, cornstarch, baking powder and salt in a medium bowl.
+- Combine flour, cornstarch, baking soda and salt in a medium bowl.
 With the mixer running on low speed stir in the dry ingredients, this takes about 1 minute.

 - Stir in the matcha powder, then add the chocolate chips and mix until combined.
 Scrape down the sides of the bowl.
 The dough should be thick.